plasma-umass/custom-public/README.md

 ## Littering

-To simulate the effect of long-running execution on the heap, we developed a novel methodology we call _littering_.
+To simulate the effect of long-running execution on the heap, we present a novel methodology we call _littering_.
 Littering allows us to measure the benefits of custom allocators without unfairly favoring `malloc`/`free`.
 Unlike starting from a clean-slate heap, littering simulates the conditions of a long-running program, where fragmentation is inevitable.
 Littering works by first running a short pre-conditioning step before starting the program, allocating and